 Our Net Price Calculator provides a quick, early assessment of financial aid options that may be available to you.
-Each year we award over $20 million in scholarships and grants — and you may qualify for federal or state aid programs, as well.
+Each year we award $35+ million in annual FSC scholarships and grants — and you may qualify for federal or state aid programs, as well.

 Most scholarships are automatic for eligible students accepted to Florida Southern if academic requirements are met.

 Did you know that Florida residents attending a private college are eligible for a $2,841 grant through the EASE program?
 Learn more about eligibility for Florida state aid programs.